MykhailoMedviediev/python-app-test/jenkins/README.md

-# Jenkins Agent
+# Jenkins

-Jenkins with `kubectl` command in it to manupulate Kubernetes cluster.
+## Jekins Agent

+The Dockerfile in this directory builds a custom Jenkins agent image with `kubectl` installed.
+It is intended for use in Jenkins pipelines that interact with Kubernetes clusters.

 ## Set Up CI/CD